vel-14/RAG-and-ML-project/Salary prediction README.md

 ## Data Cleaning

 1. **Handling Missing Values**:
-   - Checked for null values and dropped any rows containing null values.
+   - Checked for null values since the null value is less than 1%,  dropped any rows containing null values.

 2. **Handling Duplicates**:
    - Identified and dropped duplicate rows.
 Initial analysis showed more than 5% duplicates which were further investigated and removed to avoid skewing the data.